RamailoTech/msu_unlearningalgorithm/docs/unlearn/algorithms/erase_diff.md

     * Type: str
     * Example: "/path/to/processed_dataset"

 * dataset_type: Specifies the dataset type for the training process.
+Use `generic` as type if you want to use your own dataset.

-    * Choices: ["unlearncanvas", "i2p"]
+    * Choices: ["unlearncanvas", "i2p", "generic"]
     * Example: "unlearncanvas"

 * template: Type of template to use during training.